 Store the books you need as reference handy and waiting for you to use in your command center.

-You’ll have everything you need for a well-run homeschool.
+Pick up these resources to organize your homeschool, and you’ll have everything you need for a well-run homeschool.